WHAT IS CREMATION?

 CAN A CASKET BE RENTED FOR VIEWING?

 Many funeral homes will rent an attractive casket to families who want the body present for visitation or service before cremation.
 After the service, the body is transferred to an inexpensive container for cremation.
-Rental caskets often cost around $800 however, so you might consider using the less expensive alternative container and draping it with an attractive cloth, a quilt, or a flag.
+Rental caskets often cost can cost $800 or more, however, you might consider using the less expensive alternative container and draping it with an attractive cloth, a quilt, or a flag.

 MUST I BUY AN URN?